skip to content

 Feature React Next.js

-Rendering Client-Side Rendering (CSR) only Supports SSR, SSG, ISR, CSR
+Rendering Client-side rendering (CSR) only Supports SSR, SSG, ISR, and CSR

 Routing Requires external libraries like react-router Built-in file-based routing

-SEO Capabilities Limited, CSR hampers SEO Excellent due to SSR & SSG
+SEO Capabilities Limited, CSR can impact SEO Excellent due to SSR and SSG

-Configuration Flexible but manual setup Zero-config with sensible defaults
+Configuration Flexible but requires manual setup Zero-config with sensible defaults

-API Handling Needs separate backend (e.g., Node.js) Built-in API routes via /pages/api
+API Handling Requires a separate backend (e.g., Node.js) Built-in API routes via /pages/api

-Image Optimization Manual setup or third-party Built-in with next/image
+Image Optimization Manual setup or third-party libraries Built-in with next/image

 File Structure Unopinionated Convention-based